Little Valley (village), New York: Historical business

 The cutlery industry was a major driver of the village of Little Valley's early economy.
 Cattaraugus Cutlery Company was the last surviving knife manufacturer in the village; it remained there until closing its doors in 1963, with its factory remaining standing and vacant until its destruction in a 2015 fire.
 W. R. Case & Sons Cutlery Co. was spun off from Cattaraugus in 1905, and that company remains in business, now based in Bradford, Pennsylvania.

 Three weekly newspapers have operated out of Little Valley; the first was the Cattaraugus Republican (founded 1867, originally based in Ellicottville, but later acquired by the Salamanca Press), the second was The Little Valley Hub (operated from 1881 to 1968), and the most recent was the County Chronicle, which printed from 1992 to 2007, with some of the earlier years being based in Salamanca.

 The Crosby's convenience store chain was founded in Little Valley in 1966, where its first store opened.
 The store was sold to a Lockport-based company in 2006, which used the Crosby's name for all of its stores after the purchase.
 Crosby's continues to have a store in Little Valley; its original location, a Quonset hut, has since been decommissioned.

-Bush Industries operated a factory in the village until it closed in 2007.
+Bush Industries operated a factory in the village from its founding in 1959 until it closed in 2007.
+The company remained in business at a facility in Jamestown until it went out of business in 2026.
+The local grocery store, originally an A&P in the 1960s and locally operated as Brooks Market from 1972 to 2017, went out of business during the retail apocalypse in January 2018.